felipeospina21/mrglab/README.md

 ## Disclaimer

 The purpose of this project was to learn more about `go` and `bubbletea`.
-It is by no mean a full replacement of Gitlab UI (and it is not planned to be), but more like a complementary tool that would fit in some workflows heavily based in the terminal.
+It is by no mean a full replacement of Gitlab UI (and it is not planned to be), but a complementary tool that would fit in some terminal workflows.

 ## Inspiration